Email FacebookTwitterMenu burgerClose thin

 Prospects don’t want to be bombarded with pushy sales calls or emails that have absolutely zero value.
 One of the most effective ways to follow up with a potential client is to provide something useful in every communication.

-In other words, be helpful.
+When sharing any information, remember the golden rule: be helpful.
 You may have to spend some time showing a prospective client what they can expect from working with you before they’re ready to commit.

-6. Have an Exit Plan
+8. Have an Exit Plan

 Some prospects will never become clients, and it’s important to recognize when it’s time to put your follow-up plan on hold.
 Setting some metrics can help you evaluate when a client simply isn’t interested.